 Cheap Casio Watches

 Many of the cheaper Casio products don’t fall under a specific collection, but that doesn’t mean that they’re a bad choice.
-You can expect a baseline level of quality and durability.
+You can always expect a baseline level of quality and durability.
 While these watches tend to be on the cheaper end, that’s more an indication that they aren’t built with a specific type of consumer in mind rather than an indication that they aren’t worthy of your time.

-The Casio G Shock is one of the most prolific collections in the Casio catalog, and one of the most acclaimed.
+The Casio G-Shock is one of the most prolific collections in the Casio catalog, and one of the most acclaimed.
 That’s in large part due to the shock resistance capability of these watches.
 Every product in this collection can take a serious beating, and that makes them some of the best high-intensity sports watches from any manufacturer.

 For many people, the level of durability that the G-Shock offers might be a bit excessive.
-The Illuminator collection still offers a respectable level of toughness, but the LED backlighting built into their faces add an extra layer of utility for people who regularly go diving in deep waters or jogging at night.
+The Illuminator collection still offers a respectable level of toughness, but the LED backlighting built into their faces adds an extra layer of utility for people who regularly go diving in deep waters or jogging at night.

-The sports watches are built to do exactly one thing: serve as an accurate companion for a variety of athletic activities.
+Casio’s sports watches are built to do exactly one thing: to serve as an accurate companion for a variety of athletic activities.
 They tend to be the workhorse of the Casio catalog, and the fact that they don’t come packed with G-Shock technology means that their costs tend to be very affordable.